stho32/SQL-Optimization/README.md

 #### 8. Large Binary Fields

-- **Why They Are Slow:**
 - Retrieving large binary fields can consume significant I/O bandwidth and memory.

 - **Ideas to Improve Performance:**
   - Optimize queries to minimize the retrieval of large binary fields.